How to Design a 3-Tier Spatial Storage Architecture

 Checksum mismatch on cold retrieval Incomplete multipart upload or network truncation Abort incomplete uploads via lifecycle rule; enforce --expected-checksum in CLI

-WORM policy blocks metadata update GOVERNANCE mode with missing bypass-governance-retention Use --bypass-governance-retention flag or switch to COMPLIANCE mode only for finalized datasets
+WORM policy blocks metadata update GOVERNANCE mode with missing bypass-governance-retention Use --bypass-governance-retention flag, or switch to COMPLIANCE mode only for finalized datasets